How To Protect Your Child From Catching Fear

 Here are 4 practical tips to make your home a safe haven.

-Practice reasonable, effective precautions you have control over, to stay healthy and protect others: Frequent hand washing, elbow covering a sneeze or cough, supporting a strong immune system (getting enough sleep, drinking water, minimizing sugar intake, managing stress, etc.) Also, don’t visit Gram or Gramp if you’re sick.
+Practice reasonable, effective precautions you have control over, to stay healthy and protect others: Frequent hand washing, social distancing, supporting a strong immune system (getting enough sleep, drinking water, minimizing sugar intake, managing stress, etc.)

 Turn off the TV news that fuels the fire of fear.
 Don't bring it into your safe haven.
 Instead stay informed by trustworthy sources of information like these: a) MA Dept of Public Health b) John's Hopkins Medical Center c) The World Health Organization